 If the Quran is a miracle from Allah and is “perfect”, how can there be something “better” than perfect?
 This obviously means it was not perfect in the first place!
 Then Allah thinks up of something “better” and brings it as substitute.
 Is this a miracle?
 Sounds more like an excuse to explain away discrepancies and contradictions.

 Not only does Allah claim he would bring something better but he said could also bring something SIMILAR!
 What???
 Why???
 Is there any logical reason to replace a verse with another SIMILAR verse?
 If it is going to be similar, why substitute it at all???
 Could Allah not make up his mind the first time?

 It gets worse.
 Not only does Allah substitute verses, he causes his words to be forgotten.
 Does this make sense?
 Allah reveals a verse and then he causes it to be forgotten.

 Ibn ’Abbas himself said, “Sometimes the revelation used to descend on the prophet during the night and then he forgot it during daytime, thus God sent down this verse: Surah 2:106.”Jalaluddin Al-Suyuti Asbab al-Nuzul, p.
 19:

 This is remarkable.
 Allah revealed a verse to Muhammad in the night and and by morning, Allah made him forget it.

 Why reveal a verse at night and then abrogate it in the day time?
 What logical reason could there be for such action?
 What happened during the night that made it necessary for Allah to change his mind about the verse?

 This is too ridiculous beyond words!
 Could it be that Muhammad simply forgot the verse and put the blame on Allah for making him forget it?
 Or could it be that Allah could not decide what verse to send and when.
-Either way, that would make Muhammad an impostor, Allah a fake and the Quran a fabrication.
+Either way, that would make Muhammad a fraud, Allah a fake and the Quran a fabrication.